 Payment options include:

-- BMC Harrison Ave. campus or East Newton St. campus departmental account numbers accompanied by a purchase order, or grant numbers accompanied by a purchase order
+- BMC Harrison Ave. campus or East Newton St. campus departmental account numbers accompanied by a purchase order

-How do I check if BU owns a specific book?
+How do I check if BU owns a specific book or journal?

 Will the Library purchase a particular book or journal?